manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_posts/2022-03-15-Causal-Inference-and-Rationality.md

 ### Okay, so what’s the problem?

 This is not true!
-You can have a model that is bad at predicting user behavior (e.g., self-selection into treatment) and still get a good causal estimate.
+You can have a bad model for predicting user behavior (e.g., self-selection into treatment) and still get a good causal estimate.

 Instead of justifying this with words, I show it in a minimal example.
 For instance, consider the first DAG we talked about: